Relationship and Sexuality Education (RSE)

 Resources

-To enhance the effective delivery of RSE, CCEA has developed and launched an RSE Progression Framework for years 1 to 14 on its RSE Hub containing guidance for teachers.
+To enhance the effective delivery of RSE, CCEA developed and launched an RSE Progression Framework for years 1 to 14 on its RSE Hub containing guidance for teachers.
 The online RSE Hub provides a central repository of age-appropriate information and guidance on a range of topics aimed at providing teachers with the resources and support to increase their competence and confidence in delivering RSE.

 Schools are encouraged to use the Hub to support the delivery of RSE and to consider ETI’s findings as part of your school development planning process.
 Schools may also wish to consider using a School Development Day to support staff development and self-evaluation with a focus on the preventative curriculum including RSE.